filipelauar/Insider-trading/README.md

 # Instructions

 To run the R codes you need the packages ``data.table``, ``MLmetrics`` and ``xgboost``.
-To obtain the same results as reported, we suggest using the version 0.90.0.2 of the xgboost package available on R. You also need to set the directory of the file ``dataset.csv'' to run the codes.
+To obtain the same results as reported, we suggest using the version 0.90.0.2 of the xgboost package available on R. You also need to set the directory of the file ``dataset.csv`` to run the codes.

 # Dataset
 |     N | Column name                 | Type     | Description                                         |